goalkeepers

-Goalkeepers - Foundation of the Team
+Goalkeepers – the team's foundation

-at the camp
+Organisation of work for goalkeepers at the camp

-During the camp, each goalkeeper is assigned to their age group appropriate to the selected program.
-Training groups consist of 28-32 players, including a maximum of five goalkeepers of similar age and skill level.
+Training groups consist of 28–32 players, including a maximum of 5 goalkeepers of similar age and skill level.

-Special classes for goalkeepers during camp
+Special sessions for goalkeepers during the camp

 - skating technique,